microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 ## Abstract

 The Windows Terminal currently exists as a single process per window.
-It has one connection per terminal pan, which could be an additional conpty process and associated client processes.
+It has one connection per terminal pane, which could be an additional conpty process and associated client processes.
 This model has proven effective for the simple windowing we've done so far.
 However, this single process model will not be enough for more complex scenarios, like dragging tabs into other windows.